secml-malware: Pentesting Windows Malware Classifiers with Adversarial EXEmples in Python: Application Example: Evaluating Adversarial Robustness of MalConv

 To show the potential of our library, we apply both white-box and black-box state-of-the-art attacks already coded in \secmlmalware against a deep neural network called MalConv~\citep{raff2018malware}.
 The latter is just an example we chose for simplicity, but \secmlmalware provides wrappings also for other classifiers as well (\eg gradient boosting decision trees and general Pytorch neural networks~\citep{demetrio2020adversarial,demetrio2020efficient} For this example, we choose to test the following strategies.

-\myparagraph{Partial DOS.} Proposed by \citet{demetrio2019explaining}, this attack leverage the editing of a fraction of the unused DOS header, kept inside compiled binaries for retro-compatibility.
+\myparagraph{Partial DOS.} This attack leverage the editing of a fraction of the unused DOS header, kept inside compiled binaries for retro-compatibility~\citep{demetrio2019explaining}.

-\myparagraph{Extend.} Proposed by \citet{demetrio2020adversarial}, this attack leverage the extension of the unused DOS header, by shifting the real one by a custom amount, and injecting adversarial content there.
-Intuitively, the manipulation exploits the presence of an offset inside the DOS header, that instructs the loader where the real header of the program is placed inside the binary.
-The injected content must be compliant with the constraints imposed by the file format, \eg the file alignment specified in the header.
+\myparagraph{Extend.} This attack leverage the extension of the unused DOS header, by shifting the real one by a custom amount, and injecting adversarial content there~\citep{demetrio2020adversarial}.
+This is achieved by exploiting the presence of an offset inside the DOS header that instructs the loader where to look for the content of the program.
+Then, injected content must be compliant with the constraints imposed by the file format.

-\myparagraph{Shift.} Proposed by \citet{demetrio2020adversarial}, this attack inject new content before the first section, by shifting all the content by the custom amount.
+\myparagraph{Shift.} This attack inject new content before the first section, by shifting all the content by the custom amount~\citep{demetrio2020adversarial}.
 This manipulation exploits the offsets inside the header of the program that instructs the loader where the sections start inside the binary.
 Since all sections must be aligned to a multiple of the file alignment, the content must match this constraint in order to not break the structure.

-\myparagraph{Padding.} Proposed by \citet{kolosnjaji2018adversarial}, this attack leverages the appending of new bytes at the end of the executable.
+\myparagraph{Padding.} This attack leverages the appending of new bytes at the end of the executable~\citep{kolosnjaji2018adversarial}.
 Such content is not controlled by the loader, since there are no pointers to such addition inside neither the code and the header.

-\myparagraph{GAMMA-padding.} Proposed by \citet{demetrio2020efficient}, this attack leverage the \emph{padding} practical manipulation to inject content extracted from benign software (\ie goodware programs).
-It relies on a regularization parameter to control the size of the injected content, so the adversarial EXEmples do not grow unbounded.
+\myparagraph{GAMMA-padding.} This attack leverage the \emph{padding} manipulation to inject content extracted from benign software~\citep{demetrio2020efficient}, whose size is controlled by a regularization parameter to avoid uncontrolled growht of the manipulation size.